g-leech/argmin-gravitas/_posts/estimating-controversy-technical.markdown

 author:		Gavin
 style:		technical

-summary:	A tiny research proposal for the Centre for Effective Altruism <br>- can we quantify controversy / obstructionism?
+summary:	A tiny research proposal for the Centre for Effective Altruism - can we quantify controversy / obstructionism?
 confidence: 60% on core equations.
 80% that it is worth doing.
 warnings: 	terrorism, inexorable ideologies
 ---